 There simply isn't room to cover everything, but rest assured within the area are facilities for pony trekking, clay pigeon shooting, quad bike riding and of course, a good selection of golf courses.
 There are several leisure centres within easy reach with the usual sports facilities and indoor swimming pools.

-The area is a Mecca for artists with numerous galleries and painting scenes galore.
+The area is a Mecca for artists and photographers with numerous galleries and painting scenes galore.
 Wildlife enthusiasts are also well-catered for with RSPB reserves nearby and the varied natural habitat of the area providing homes to many different species of creature, flora and fauna.
+Lying within the Snowdonia National Park, the Dyfi Biosphere and a Site of Special Scientific Interest, there is always plenty to see.